 Other Ways to Save At Home

 You don’t have to buy expensive add-ons to lower your water heating bill.
 The Department of Energy says that you can enjoy water savings of 25% to 60% by purchasing low-flow fixtures!
 Here are two cheap accessories you can buy that money expert Clark Howard says can save you money on your water heating bill.

 “I had a low-flow toilet put into my house,” Clark says.
 “I went from using 3.5 gallons/flush to 1.1 gallons/flush.
 Some toilets even have two buttons — one that delivers a 1.1 gallon/flush and another for 1.6 gallons/flush.”

 Price: You can find low-flow toilets at places like Lowes for around $99.

 Clark also recommends buying a low-flow showerhead.
 These work by blasting air to simulate a strong stream of water.

-By making both of these purchases, the Department of Energy says that you can enjoy water savings of 25% to 60%.
 Have a tip of your own to share?
 Leave it in the comments section below!